 Boating Safety Tips

-Every time you take your boat out on the water is a new experience.
+Every time you take your boat and/or personal watercraft out on the water is a new experience.
 No matter how many trips you have under your belt, it is best to freshen up on boat safety before each voyage.
 Be sure you and your passengers follow these safe boating tips and practices to help promote an incident-free return from each outing.

 Before Setting Out on Your Boat